 I want to pay by credit or debit card.
 How much are the service fees?

-For all credit/debit card payments, the Treasurer and Tax Collector’s third-party payment processor charges a service fee of 2.25 percent of the transaction amount.
+For all credit/debit card payments, the Treasurer and Tax Collector’s third-party payment processor charges a service fee of 2.22 percent of the transaction amount (minimum $1.49 per transaction).
 The County of Los Angeles does not receive or retain any portion of the service fee.

 Why did I receive an Annual Property Tax Information Statement (Information Only) property tax bill?